Semi-Passive RFID PCB: The Innovative Engine of IoT Combining Passive Communication and Active Sensing

 Typical Applications Retail, Access Control Cold Chain, Asset Tracking, Anti-Counterfeiting Container Tracking, High-Value Asset Monitoring

-Key Design Challenges for Semi-Passive RFID PCBs
+Key Design Challenges of Semi-Passive RFID PCBs

 Power Consumption Analysis and Battery Life Estimation